VanLinLin/vanlinlin.github.io/_pages/about.md

 - *2025/07/24*: &nbsp;🎉🎉 One paper is accepted by ICCVW 2025.
 See you in Honolulu, Hawaii!
 - *2025/07/19*: &nbsp;🎉🎉 Three paper is accepted by ACMMM 2025.
 See you in Dublin, Ireland!
 - *2025/07/15*: &nbsp;🎉🎉 I receive the 1st performance in ACMMM 2025, SoccerTrack Challenge@MMSports.
 See you in Dublin, Ireland!
 - *2025/07/06*: &nbsp;🎉🎉 I receive the 1st performance in ICCV 2025, Multi-source COV19 Detection Challenge.
-See you in Honolulu, Hawai!
+See you in Honolulu, Hawaii!
 - *2025/07/05*: &nbsp;🎉🎉 One paper is accepted by ACMMM 2025, see you in Dublin, Ireland!
 - *2025/06/09*: &nbsp;🎉🎉 I received 1st place in the ICRA 2025 TreeScope Tree Diameter Estimation Challenge!
 - *2025/03/24*: &nbsp;🎉🎉 I received 3rd place in the CVPR 2025 NTIRE Workshop – Image Shadow Removal Challenge.
 See you in Nashville!